LuaiGhazi/calculatorApp/README.md

 A calculator app built using plain JS.

 ## Live demo
-Check it out here: https://luaighazi.github.io/calculatorApp/
+Check the calculator out using the following link: https://luaighazi.github.io/calculatorApp/

 ## Getting Started
 To clone or download this repository: